Patricia Laffan: Later life

 Laffan was interviewed in London on 21 March 1998 by Lisa Cohen, for her book All We Know (Farrar, Straus and Giroux 2012), an account of the lives of three women: New York intellectual Esther Murphy Strachey, writer-feminist Mercedes de Acosta, and British Vogue fashion editor Madge Garland.
 Laffan had a tangential connection to Garland, who was romantically involved with divorce lawyer Frances (Fay) Blacket Gill, one of the first women solicitors in England.
 Laffan is referred to as Gill's "last girlfriend", and she briefly discusses Gill and her relationship with Garland.
-In 2008, Laffan was interviewed by Matthew Sweet for the BBC 4 documentary Truly, Madly, Cheaply: British B Movies.
-She died at Chelsea and Westminster Hospital in London on 10 March 2014, just nine days short of her 95th birthday.
+In 2008, Laffan was interviewed by Matthew Sweet for the BBC Four documentary Truly, Madly, Cheaply: British B Movies.

+Laffan died at Chelsea and Westminster Hospital in London on 10 March 2014, just nine days short of her 95th birthday.
 The cause of death was given as multiple organ failure, cardiogenic shock, and myocardial infarction with secondary urinary sepsis consistent with acute kidney injury.